rkuma183/wilsonmar.github.io/_posts/2017-03-18-devops-dashboards.md

 ## Team Dashboard Widget View

-At the team level:
+<a target="_blank" href="https://cloud.githubusercontent.com/assets/300046/24074613/8b7f7f62-0be2-11e7-9c78-867c0343fd00.jpg">
+<img width="400" alt="hygiea-screenshot-2848x1666" src="https://cloud.githubusercontent.com/assets/300046/24074613/8b7f7f62-0be2-11e7-9c78-867c0343fd00.jpg"><br />(Click for pop-up full image)</a>

-   * Features (work items)
+   * Features and items in progress

-   * Code commits per day -- from GitLab
+   * Code repo (commits per day) -- from GitLab

+   * Builds from Jenkins

    * Quality of code from scans for compliance to rules for security and other aspects of coverage -- from SonarQube
-   * Builds -- from Jenkins

    * Unit/Functional tests

-   * Deployments to servers -- from Jenkins
+   * Deployments to servers -- from Jenkins<br />
-   * Server status
+   with server status

-<a target="_blank" href="https://cloud.githubusercontent.com/assets/300046/24074613/8b7f7f62-0be2-11e7-9c78-867c0343fd00.jpg">
-<img width="400" alt="hygiea-screenshot-2848x1666" src="https://cloud.githubusercontent.com/assets/300046/24074613/8b7f7f62-0be2-11e7-9c78-867c0343fd00.jpg"><br />(Click for pop-up full image)</a>
+PROTIP: Have computer programs monitor servers and take automatic actions.

 ## Program-level Pipeline Dashboard